Histotechnologist Schools

 Located in Grand Forks, ND, the University of North Dakota’s (UND) School of Medicine & Health Sciences offers a histology certificate (HT) program, which takes approximately nine months to complete.
 It combines online coursework and laboratory sessions at clinical affiliate sites like the other programs.

-This 19-credit program offers some online flexibility and provides the same tuition rate to all students regardless of their residency.
+This 19-credit program offers online flexibility and provides the same tuition rate to all students regardless of residency.
 In addition, this program has a 100 percent job placement rate after graduation and a 93 percent pass rate on the ASCP exam.

 • Location: Grand Forks, ND